Misha: Legacy

-Misha also appeared in the 1980 Olympics episode of the Soviet cartoon Nu, pogodi!, handing trophies to the Wolf and the Hare.

-In 1988, in connection with the 60th anniversary of Mickey Mouse, a special magazine was produced in which Mickey Mouse and Misha met.

-Misha's designer, Viktor Chizhikov, accused the designer of the polar bear mascot (named Bely Mishka, and is said to be Misha's grandson) for the 2014 Sochi Olympics of plagiarism.
+Misha's designer, Viktor Chizhikov, accused the designer of the polar bear mascot (named Bely Mishka, said to be Misha's grandson) for the 2014 Sochi Olympics of plagiarism.
 Chizhikov noted that the Bely's facial features were all taken from Misha, saying "they just pumped him up and made him fatter".
 Chizhikov also complained that Bely and the other two mascots (the Hare and Leopard) was lacking personality.
 As a result of these issues, as well as being denied the copyright to Misha, Chizhikov declined to help when asked by the organizers of the 2014 Winter Olympics closing ceremony.

-A short clip of the 1980 Summer Olympics closing ceremony of Misha's departure was shown in the closing ceremony of the 2014 Winter Olympics, afterward the giant animatronic polar bear Mishka blew out the 2014 Games Olympic torch and sheds a tear (in a nod to Misha's tears during the end of the 1980 Games).Cooper, Sam.
-(23 February 2014) Sochi Bear mascot 'blows out' Olympic flame to cap off a great Olympics for bears | Fourth-Place Medal – Yahoo Sports.
-Sports.yahoo.com.
-Retrieved on 2016-07-02.
+A short clip of the 1980 Summer Olympics closing ceremony of Misha's departure was shown in the closing ceremony of the 2014 Winter Olympics.
+Afterwards, the giant animatronic polar bear Mishka blew out the 2014 Games Olympic torch and shed a tear (in a nod to Misha's tears during the end of the 1980 Games).

-The main character of the manga series Uchi no Maid ga Uzasugiru is named after Misha.

-In the 2017 film Salyut-7, a plush toy of Misha is used as a Zero-G indicator by the cosmonauts.